-Your ratio of debt to income is a formula lenders use to calculate how much money can be used for a monthly home loan payment after all your other recurring debt obligations are fulfilled.
+The ratio of debt to income is a formula lenders use to determine how much of your income is available for a monthly home loan payment after all your other recurring debt obligations have been fulfilled.

-For the most part, conventional mortgage loans need a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-Recurring debt includes things like auto payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes things like auto loans, child support and monthly credit card payments.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing